Signal Forensics BureauEst. 2026

 A name can sound clever in the room and catastrophic in the category.
 A campaign can rely on a theory of human behavior nobody has demonstrated.
 An AI-assisted draft can be clean enough to pass review and empty enough to leave no mark.

-SFB reconstructs the logic implied by the artifact, including what it assumes, what it asks the audience to believe, what signal is lost in transmission, and what meaning escapes.
+SFB reconstructs the logic implied by the name, message, offer, campaign, page, or concept, including what it assumes, what it asks the audience to believe, what signal is lost in transmission, and what meaning escapes.

 Exhibit C